ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### amp-story-interactive-slider

 The `amp-story-interactive-slider` element provides a voting experience based on a range.
-The options take the form of values along a horizontal line, where all options are valid.
+The options take the form of values along a horizontal line, that can be selected by sliding a thumb.
 When selected, an average indicator and the average response are displayed.

 Does not support pairing with `amp-story-interactive-results`, and can optionally have a prompt.